Bartmr/be-in-public/personal/health/mental-health/calm/Mantras.md

 - Our brain is a meatball poorly designed for the jungle.
 Don't take it seriously.
 It doesn't make many favours for us.

-- Asking yourself "Who do you want to be" is a good way to break bad habits on the spot
+- Asking yourself "Who do you want to be" is a good way to stop bad habits on the spot

 - Your luck increases if you just trust the present